 The cloud infrastructure is diversified and more applications are perfected, an increasing number of enterprises started shedding their inhibitions of operating on platforms not wholly owned by them.
 As complex web and mobile apps software companies opting for custom PaaS solutions built for their specific industry.

 In 2015 Low-price, minimalist infrastructure tiers are quite popular among independent developers, startups and small businesses, like Netcraft and DigitalOcean.
 Lightweight, fast cloud services will be the biggest trend in 2015.

-Cloud allows IT companies to innovate & experiment freely because cost is much lower on cloud.
-If you adopt cloud in 2015, your time & money will invest more in innovation and less to maintenance.
+Cloud allows IT companies to innovate & experiment freely because the cost is much lower on the cloud.
+If you adopt cloud in 2015, your time & money will invest more in innovation and less to maintain.

-Cloud migration has been in talks since quite sometime now but it’s gaining reality in 2015.
+Cloud migration has been in talks for quite some time now but it’s gaining reality in 2015.
 The cloud holds the keys to unlocking the next phase of big data, where analysis is completed on demand and immediately accessible to the primary users of this information.

 Nearly half of the respondents’ organizations already do so, and another one-third of respondents’ organizations are very likely to transfer sensitive or confidential data to the cloud within the next two years.